AES

 Computing AES in a threshold wallet requires the use of so-called general purpose MPC.
 Builder Vault uses one of the most efficient general purpose MPC protocols, but even so, the computation of AES still requires a significant amount of bandwidth between the MPC nodes.
 For this reason, it it is not suited for use cases which require high throughput or with long plaintexts.

-Builder Vault currently only supports AES keys shared among three MPC nodes and with a security threshold of one.
+Builder Vault currently only supports AES keys shared with a security threshold of one and with two or three MPC nodes.
 Contact the Builder Vault support team for more information.

 Key Generation